 If you’re one of the unlucky people whose car gets damaged during this season by floodwater, how do you file for an insurance claim?
 We spoke to one of our car insurance experts to break down the entire process.

-Louie Reyes, eCompareMo’s resident car insurance claims expert, advises you to take the followings step when filing an Acts of Nature claim:
+Louie Reyes, eCompareMo’s Car Insurance Concierge Manager, advises you to take the followings step when filing an Acts of Nature claim:

 1. Document everything

 If you know that parking your car to a safer area is no longer possible, go to a safe and sheltered area and try to take photos and videos of your car submerged in flood.

 Capture as much footage as possible and don’t try to get to your vehicle.
 Keep in mind that documentation of the incident will be handy once you file for a claim with your insurance company.
 The more detailed the evidence is, the faster it is for them to process your claim.

 2. Minimize the damage

 Whether it is during or after the flooding, don’t touch your vehicle or try to start it.

 When your car is submerged, the only thing you can do is just wait for the waters to subside.
 If the water level is high enough, it may have already seeped in your car and caused hydrostatic lock.

 Remember, when it is proven that you’ve caused more damage to your car by trying to salvage it during the flood, they can rule out your claim as they might reason out that your car was damaged due to negligence.